aidanhasaknife/duckstation/README.md

 Once downloaded and extracted, you can launch the emulator with `duckstation-qt-x64-ReleaseLTCG.exe`.
 To set up:
-1. Either configure the path to a BIOS image in the settings, or copy one or more PlayStation BIOS images to the bios/ subdirectory.
-On Windows, by default this will be located in `C:\Users\YOUR_USERNAME\Documents\DuckStation\bios`.
+1. Either configure the path to a BIOS image in the settings, or copy one or more PlayStation BIOS images to the bios/subdirectory.
+On Windows, by default this will be located in `%MYDOCUMENTS%\Documents\DuckStation\bios`.
 If you don't want to use the Documents directory to save the BIOS/memory cards/etc, you can use portable mode.
 See [User directory](#user-directories).
 2. If using the Qt frontend, add the directories containing your disc images by clicking `Settings->Add Game Directory`.
 2. Select a game from the list, or open a disc image file and enjoy.